Awesst/Group6Blockchain/to-do.md

 GENERAL

-[?] web service -- why it should be run on a blockchain?
+[x] web service -- why it should be run on a blockchain?
 Motivate [x] js in modules
 [x] use localStorage to store entire chain
 [x] use an API to fetch location data